LWalk2678/Dads_Dinner_ideas/README.md

   - Render the information with Json results
   - Use HTML and JS to create the layout of the page
   - Incorporate Flexbox into CSS styling
-  - Make sure you have a responsive design (iphone)
+  - Make I have a responsive design (iphone)
   - Use dropdown menu for beef/chicken/fish/etc
   - Return meal ideas

-## Post-MVP:
+### Post-MVP:
- - search for additional receipies
+ - Add additional search by Ingredients
- - make prettier
+ - Make the page more presentable

 ## Goals:
 I want to make sure the main page and JS is done by end of day Tuesday if not before.
 Then I can focus on improving it and adding features to the page during the rest of the time.